Supplier identity

 What if the supplier uses a trading company?

 That is not automatically bad.
-The key is whether the relationship and payment chain are clear enough before you pay.
+The key question is whether the legal seller, factory, exporter, and payment beneficiary are clear enough for your order value and risk tolerance.

 Build your supplier evidence file before you pay.